The Prince William Area Disaster Fund

 ABOUT PRINCE WILLIAM COUNTY CARES ACT COMMUNITY GRANTS

 The Prince William County Board of Supervisors allocated $1 million to support COVID-19 relief efforts for Prince William County residents, focusing on those who are underserved.
 The county partnered with The Human Services Alliance of Greater Prince William to distribute these funds through grants to non-profit organizations who serve county residents.
 The application period opened July 13, 2020 and closed July 24.
-The Alliance retained 5% (or $50,000) to assist in the administration and management of the grant funds.

 In September, The Prince William County Board of Supervisors allocated another $1 million which has been allocated to 12 additional qualified proposals submitted in the Round 1 cycle that were unable to be awarded due to limited funds.